pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 aBottom.priority = .defaultHigh
 ```

-But if you don't want use the `NSLayoutConstraint` returned, you're also allowed to ignore it without Xcode displaying any warning.
+If you don't want use the `NSLayoutConstraint` returned, you're also allowed to ignore it without Xcode displaying any warning.

 There are many other cases where `@discardableResult` can be useful, for example, it can also be handy for chaining functions.